Collin Kornelson: Professional career

+Winnipeg Blue Bombers

 Kornelson re-signed with the Blue Bombers for the third time on December 6, 2024.
 He dressed in six games for Winnipeg during the 2025 season and posted three tackles on defense.
 He was moved to the practice roster on July 30, and was released on August 20, 2025.
 Kornelson was re-signed by the Blue Bombers on September 3, 2025.
+He played in nine games in 2025 where he recorded three defensive tackles.

+On May 31, 2026, Kornelson was released as part of final roster cuts but immediately signed to the team's practice roster.
+He played in five games in the first half of the 2026 season but was again released on August 12, 2026.

+Calgary Stampeders

+On September 4, 2026, it was announced that Kornelson had signed with the Calgary Stampeders.